 Maybe the Cubs really are cursed.
 Maybe the idea of the Cubs being cursed isn't all that funny anymore.

-P.S.: Keith did a great job last night on Countdown with Keith Olbermann, taking his (not really) Worst Person in the World segment to the Hall voters.
+Countdown with Keith Olbermann, giving his (not really) Worst Person in the World "award" to the Hall voters.